There is a review of the best powder measure in 2023.

 What is the best method to clean the powder measure tube?

-You can wipe it with a dryer shit so that powder doesn’t stick or keep a small paintbrush on the bench to get the stuck powder out.
+You can wipe it with a dryer shit so that the powder doesn’t stick or keep a small paintbrush on the bench to get the stuck powder out.

 Is it important to pay attention to how you mount the powder measure?